 Nextiva: One of the business VoIP alternatives to Google Voice is Nextiva.
 It’s ranked among the top business phone systems with exceptional features, such as voicemail-to-email transcription, unlimited calling, conference calling and auto attendants.
 It’s perfect for businesses of all sizes to help transform how users communicate with customers.
 It features a Communication Management System (CMS) and a secure cloud-based backup model that makes it possible for users to store data in one place.

-RingCentral: This is another cloud-based VoIP service that works for both mobile devices and desktop.
+RingCentral: This is another cloud-based VoIP service that works for both mobile devices and desktops.
 Its primary focus is on calls, but it also features several collaboration tools, online integration with other apps and a contact center.
 It integrates with CRM system websites such as Dropbox, Google, Microsoft and more.

-Grasshopper: This VoIP phone system, that ranks among the most affordable VoIP services, features unlimited calling, call forwarding, desktop and mobile apps, business texting, Wi-Fi calling and voicemail-to-email transcription.
+Grasshopper: This VoIP phone system, which ranks among the most affordable VoIP services, features unlimited calling, call forwarding, desktop and mobile apps, business texting, Wi-Fi calling and voicemail-to-email transcription.
 It’s helpful for traveling sales representatives and solopreneurs who prefer using a business phone number on an existing mobile device.

-Final Say on Google Voice for Business
+Is Google Voice for Business Right for You?